asears/AzureFunctions.Extensions/docs/openapi.md

 ### Configure App Settings Key ###

+> **NOTE**: The following is NOT required if your Open API related endpoints are set to the authorisation level of `Anonymous`.

 This key is only required if:

 * The Function app is deployed to Azure, and
 * The Open API related endpoints has the `AuthorizationLevel` value other than `Anonymous`.

-If the above conditions are met, add the following key to your `locall.settings.json` or App Settings blade on Azure.
+If the above conditions are met, add the following key to your `local.settings.json` or App Settings blade on Azure.

 * `OpenApi__ApiKey`: either the host key value or the master key value.

-> **NOTE**: It is NOT required if your Open API related endpoints are set to the authorisation level of `Anonymous`.

 ## Open API Metadata Configuration ##